Personal Safety Management GRI 403-7 (2018) GRI 403-4 (2018)

 Our comprehensive safety culture goes beyond implementing safety regulations.
 It includes constant awareness and integrating safety standards and measures into our company.
-GC set target for Personal Safety Management and regularly monitor results through clear indicators, such as TRIR (Total Recordable Injuries Rate) at 0.45 cases per one million man-hours and LTIFR (Lost Time Injuries Frequency Rate) at 0.00 case per one million man-hours.
+GC set target for Personal Safety Management and regularly monitor results through clear indicators, such as TRIR (Total Recordable Injuries Rate) at 0.45 cases per one million man-hours, with a long-term target of less than 0.35 cases per one million man-hours by 2027, and LTIFR (Lost Time Injuries Frequency Rate) at 0.00 case per one million man-hours.

 GC has also recorded and analyzed the historical and statistical data that are equivalent to global safety standard to enhance the safety culture for employee at all level.
+As a result, the company’s personal safety statistics are placed in the 1st Quartile according to the standard of International Association of Oil & Gas Producers (IOGP).
 In this regard, we analyze other safety data to develop the Life Saving Rules.

 Life-Saving Rules